CyberTrainingExercise/Docs/ctx_requirements.md

         - Time requirements
             - The runtime for the CTX's execution
         - Technical objectives
-            - Top 3 technical skills this <abbr title='Cyber Training Exercise'>CTX</abbr> is attempting to introduce to its participants
+            - Top 3 technical skills this CTX is attempting to introduce to its participants
 1. Requirements
     - A list of required objects, hardware, software, or skills.
 1. Expected Design